 Quiz nights are a familiar sight on the fundraising scene, but if you're running this event for the first time, our tip and tricks will help make it the best it can be.

-- Choose a date and time for your event, and book a venue.
+- Two months before: Choose a date and time for your event, and book a venue.
 Confirm the format for your quiz - how long will it last, how many rounds do you want, and what themes will these have?
 In two hours, you can probably run about six to eight rounds, with ten questions in each.
 Decide whether your quiz will be for adults, children, or families, and agree how many people will be in each team - six to ten should be enough.
 Recruit volunteers to help compose the quiz and promote the event.
 You will also need a witty, confident quizmaster and a few assistants to oversee scores and arbitrate any disputes on the night!

-- Get a microphone or PA system, and a CD player if necessary, and confirm that you can borrow tables and chairs from the school.
+- Six to seven weeks before: Get a microphone or PA system, and a CD player if necessary, and confirm that you can borrow tables and chairs from the school.
 Approach local businesses about sponsoring rounds and ask whether they can also donate prizes.
 If running a raffle or auction, seek prizes for these, too.
 Decide whether you will serve food, and if this will be prepared by you or delivered by a local restaurant.
 If serving food, include this in the ticket price and invite people to pre-order, noting any dietary requirements.
 Alternatively, ask guests to bring their own food and provide extra rubbish bags.

-- Arrive early to set up your venue.
+- On the day: Arrive early to set up your venue.
 If running a raffle or auction, encourage guests to buy tickets or place bids as they arrive, then announce winners at the end.
 Run interval games to boost profits, and encourage teams to complete a table quiz between rounds, with the incentive of earning extra points.

 Quiz night tips and advice